-Embarking on my inaugural international journey, I found myself ensnared in the clutches of deception not once, but twice within the span of a solitary day.
+Embarking on my inaugural international journey, I found myself entangled in the clutches of deception not once but twice within a solitary day.
 These travel scams can happen very quickly.

-During a conversation with my travel partner, he shared anecdotes from his trips to Thailand.
+During a conversation with my travel partner, he shared anecdotes from his Thailand trip.
 Amidst the bustling beauty of Bangkok, my companion decided to embark on a river cruise along the renowned Chao Phraya River.
-A seemingly friendly taxi driver directed us to a company offering a one-hour cruise for a modest $30 USD.
-Unfamiliar with the local intricacies, he readily agreed, only to realize, at the abrupt end of the tour, that he had unwittingly paid double the fair amount.
+A seemingly friendly taxi driver directed us to a company offering a one-hour cruise for a modest $30.
+Unfamiliar with the local intricacies, he readily agreed, only to realize, at the end of the tour, that he had unwittingly paid double the fair amount.

 After lunch, his exploration took him to the Grand Palace, where an unusual lack of crowds raised his suspicions.
 Seizing the opportunity, a tuk-tuk driver skillfully informed him of the palace’s supposed closure during lunch, redirecting him to alternative attractions – temples, a tailor shop, a gem store, and a souvenir outlet.